Everyone has the right to heal from childhood trauma

 The Adult Healing Program is run monthly in the Hunter Valley, NSW.

-Each healing week will begin on a Sunday afternoon and end on Friday.
+Each healing week will begin on a Sunday afternoon at 4pm and end on Friday at 3pm.

 Where is the program located?